go-gandi/terraform-provider-gandi/README.md

 ## Licensing

-This provider is distributed under the terms of the Mozilla Public License version 2.0.
-See the `LICENSE` file.
+This provider is distributed under the terms of the Mozilla Public License version 2.0 (see the [`LICENSE` file](./LICENSE)).

-Its main author is not affiliated in any way with Gandi - apart from being a happy customer of their services.
+Its initial author (@tiramiseb) is not affiliated in any way with Gandi - apart from being a happy customer of their services.

 ## Development